 Pharmacist Support can provide free and confidential debt advice.
 A specially-trained Citizens Advice adviser will help, for example, to prepare a financial statement or reschedule payments to creditors.
-For further information, contact us on our general enquiry line: 0808 168 2233, ask us a question via our on-line enquiry service or email us at email@example.com
+For further information, contact us on our general enquiry line: 0808 168 2233, or email us at email@example.com

 For further information about dealing with debt, see our Help with debt fact sheet.